wxie2017/wxie2017.github.io/pages/speech/understanding_your_communication_style.md

 Analytical communicators like facts and figures.
 Present information to them in an organized manner and be prepared to answer questions.
 Be patient while they think through and process new information.

+While there are tools that can help you identify your communication styles.
 Each communication style has value and there is no best overall style.
 You may be comfortable using one style in many situations, but is not necessarily what you choose in all communication.

 It is important to recognize how effective communication can impact your interactions with others.
 It can lead to higher efficiency and good morale in the workplace, increased innovation and creative